Introducing Peterborough & Around

 The picturesque town of Peterborough is a charming village of redbrick houses and tree-lined streets, with the idyllic Nabanusit River coursing through its historic center.
 Nestled between Temple Mountain to the east and Mt Monadnock to the west, Peterborough is a gateway to some captivating countryside, and its restaurants and B&Bs draw plenty of visitors in their own right.

 More than 200 poets, composers, playwrights, architects, filmmakers, painters and photographers still come to Peterborough each year.
-They come for inspiration from the serene beauty of the countryside, from each other, and from the MacDowell legacy of creative collaboration that endures to this day.
-The colony is open to visitors just once a year, during the second weekend in August.
+They come for inspiration from the serene beauty of the countryside, from one another, and from the MacDowell legacy of creative collaboration that endures to this day.
+The colony is open to visitors just once a year, in the second weekend in August.